Posts Tagged ‘deficit’

 Cartoon of the day

-Posted: 26 February 2013 in UncategorizedTags: cartoon, corporations, debt, deficit, military, minimum wage, Republicans, rich, sequestration, taxes, United States
+Posted: 27 October 2017 in UncategorizedTags: cartoon, colonialism, debt, deficit, military, Puerto Rico, racism, Republicans, soldiers, tax cuts, Trump, United States

 Cartoon of the day